abiheiri/pcloud-mcp-server/README.md

 ## Features

 - List folder contents
-- Download files to local system (async with progress tracking)
+- Download files and folders to your local system
-- Download entire folders with all contents (preserves directory structure)
-- Upload files to pCloud (async with progress tracking)
+- Upload files and folders to pCloud
-- Upload entire folders (auto-creates remote directories)
-- Conflict handling for uploads: skip, overwrite, or rename existing files
+- Rename, move, and delete files and folders
+- Manage trash (list and restore deleted items)

 ## Installation